Article

 1/15/2021

-When engaging in some learning project, there must be a certain level of interest in the subject.
+When engaging in a learning project, there must be a certain level of interest in the subject.
 After an initial spark of interest, the apprehension of new, complex topics might be overwhelming.
 A feeling of personal unrest and helplessness might set in.
-These feelings are normal and should not be discouraging.
+These feelings are normal and should not discourage us.

 Overcoming obstacles and observing the progress will ultimately lead to satisfaction.
 Moreover, it is possible to find beauty in otherwise dull technology, and passion starts to develop.
 Well-written and fully understood programming code can indeed be a piece of art, in a way.